-Benefit Impact Developing practical training to build long-term employment opportunities.
-Diversity and equality Ensuring all businesses have the same opportunity to tender for Council contracts.
-Ensuring that the supply markets around essential and key services for Council remains diverse and vibrant.
-Ensuring that local suppliers such as small to medium-sized enterprises, social enterprises and Indigenous businesses are well-positioned to prosper in the local economy.
-Service innovation Fostering a new social economy, addressing service gaps by piloting joint ventures between councils and external partners.
+Benefit Impact Service innovation Fostering a new social economy, addressing service gaps by piloting joint ventures between councils and external partners.
 Fair trade Purchasing ethical and fair trade goods to support equitable local, national and international trade compliant with Australian Government Fair Trade laws.
 Ensuring Council supply chains adhere to local, national and international labour standards.

-2.7.6 Financial Viability
+2.6.6 Financial Viability

-Where the total Contract Value exceeds \$1,000,000 or where the suppliers has been in business for less than two years, Council will obtain audited financial statements and/or an independent financial assessment for the recommended supplier for approval by the Manager Corporate Performance or their nominee.
+Where the total Contract Value exceeds \$1,000,000 or where the supplier has been in business for less than two years, Council will obtain audited financial statements and/or an independent financial assessment for the recommended supplier for approval by the Manager Corporate Performance or their nominee.